man-group/ArcticDB/docs/mkdocs/docs/technical/on_disk_storage.md

 ### Symbol List Caching

-!!!
-Speeding up listing symbols
+!!! info "Speeding up listing symbols"

     The below documentation details the architecture for the symbol list cache.